 The Open Studies office serves as a center of entrepreneurship, a place for enhancing community education and professional practice, and an access point where design, technology, and commerce converge.
-Whether you are looking for a fine arts studio course, a credit-bearing class, arts-based travel experiences, opportunities for youth, or professional graduate programs, MICA Open Studies keeps the world's door to MICA open.

 Through Community Education courses, taught by MICA’s excellent faculty, adult artists can build skills and develop confidence in a variety of fine art disciplines.
 Introductory courses provide the foundation for learning techniques and concepts while advanced courses encourage students to further explore their creativity.